-You have search for a “password managers” on google and you have clicked on this blog… suggesting to me that you have either been hacked or been sent a worrying message about one of your accounts?
+You have searched for “password managers” on google and you have clicked on this blog… suggesting to me that you have either been hacked or been sent a worrying message about one of your accounts?

 Am I right?

 Ok, maybe I’m not right.
 Good thing is, you are looking to secure your systems with one of the Password Managers available.

 Password Managers are the vegetables of the internet.
 We know they’re good for us, but most of us are happier snacking on the password equivalent of junk food.
 For seven years running that’s been “123456” and “password”—the two most commonly used passwords on the web.
 The problem is, most of us don’t know what makes a good password and aren’t able to remember hundreds of them anyway.

 With more of us now working from home, outside the office intranet, the number of passwords you need may have significantly increased.
 If you can memorize strong passwords for every website you visit and every app you use, by all means, do it.
 Assuming you’re using secure passwords—which is, first and foremost, shorthand for long passwords—this is the most secure, if slightly insane, way to store passwords.
 It might work for Memory Grand Master Ed Cooke, but most of us are not ready for such fantastic feats.
 We need to offload that work to password managers, which offer secure vaults that can stand in for our faulty, overworked memories.

 A password manager offers convenience and, more importantly, helps you create better passwords, which makes your online existence less vulnerable to password-based attacks.
 Be sure to also have a look at our guide to VPN providers for some more ideas on how you can upgrade your security and our guide to backing up your data to make sure you don’t lose anything if the unexpected happens.